fruitsamples/UICatalog/ReadMe.txt

 ToolbarViewController.h/.m - UIViewController that hosts a UIToolbar and its UIBarButtonItems.
 TransitionViewController.h/.m - UIViewController that shows how to flip between two different views.

-DisplayCell.h/DisplayCell.m - a commonly used UITableViewCell for displaying and explaining a given UI element.
-SourceCell.h/SourceCell.m - a commonly used UITableViewCell for explaning "where" to find the code for a given UI element.
-CellTextField.h/CellTextField.m - A type of UITableViewCell used for containing UITextFields.
-CellTextView.h/CellTextField.m - A type of UITableViewCell used for containing UITextViews.

 Changes from Previous Versions
 1.0 - First release
 1.1 - Updated the user interface layout to show proper use or proper context in using the UIKit controls and views.